 The 2017 Studio will feature eight intensives, all led by extraordinary faculty on topics related to reading, writing, and career development.
 Studio participants will be able to attend half of those intensives—assuming, of course, that you aren’t sleeping in, lingering over breakfast in bed, or stuck in a book you can’t put down.

 The cost of the Studio is $50 for the full two days of the Studio, and we are limiting attendance to 50 participants.
-Please take a look at our schedule, intensives, and faculty below—and if you’d like to join us, please go here to purchase your ticket.
+Please take a look at our schedule, intensives, and faculty below.

 Please note that the Sirens Studio is an optional, pre-Sirens event that requires a separate ticket.
 While you must be a Sirens attendee to join us for the Studio, Sirens attendees will not have access to the Studio intensives or other programs without that separate ticket.
 The Sirens Shuttle will be available on the evening of Monday, October 23, to facilitate attendees’ transportation to the Hotel Talisa in time for the Studio.